andrebergvind/capstone-project-exercise-productivity-analysis/README.md

 The dashboards explore:

-- relationships between exercise behaviour and perceived productivity
+- Relationships between exercise behaviour and perceived productivity
-- correlations between cognitive outcomes (energy, stress reduction, motivation) and productivity
+- Correlations between cognitive outcomes (energy, stress reduction, motivation) and productivity
-- differences in productivity across exercise types, frequency levels, and intensity
+- Differences in productivity across exercise types, frequency levels, and intensity

 As the dataset is based on self-reported Likert-scale responses, the analysis focused on observed associations rather than statistical inference.